sagangwee/visualizing-education/readme.md

 But should I place the bar graph directly below the map?
 Or should I place it side by side (there's room on a desktop screen) and then stack them on mobile?

+If I am to create a histogram, should I average across all states?
+How would I display it for each state?
+Unless I add it to the tooltip in the map...

+One thing I could do is split have 4 separate maps, one for each performance percentage, and for each of the maps, display a histogram in the tooltip using [this](https://stackoverflow.com/questions/24627345/create-graph-in-tooltip-of-highchart) method.